Wondering how to build a niche website? Perfect because I’m going to show you exactly what to do from A-Z.

 I needed maximum willpower to work on the undercounter ice maker website.
 Even when I mustered up the strength to work on it, I didn’t enjoy a single second.

 My point here is that you should have some interest in the topic.
-Or, at least the potential to have interest in it once you dig a little deeper.
+Or, at least the potential to have an interest in it once you dig a little deeper.

 5 Easy Ways to Find Niche Ideas